 We at NACAC believe that all adoptive families should have access to a continuum of support to meet their needs after adoption.
 We encourage you to advocate for post-adoption services in your community.

 Adoptive families—especially those who adopt children from foster care—often need support.
 Many children in foster care, including those waiting for adoption, have special physical, mental health, and developmental needs.
 Studies show that these children are at heightened risk of moderate to severe health problems, learning disabilities, developmental delays, physical impairments, and mental health difficulties.

 Post-permanency services are a vital support to families raising children with often-serious behavioral, emotional, or physical disabilities.
 With support programs, families are able to remain committed and effective parents as they raise their children who have special needs.

 In this section of our site, you will find information about:

 - Sample post-adoption service programs

 - How NACAC can help your advocacy efforts

 Through our Community Champions Network (CCN) funded by Jockey Being Family®, NACAC can support local advocates who are seeking to create or enhance post-adoption services in their community.
-If you would like to discuss your goals and needs and how we can help, please send an email to firstname.lastname@example.org, or call us at 651-644-3036, or submit a request for technical assistance.
+If you would like to discuss your goals and needs and how we can help, contact us at email@example.com, 651-644-3036, or submit a request for technical assistance.